Introduction

 A Historical and Architectural Marvel

-The Heilig-Kreuz-Kirche, also known as the Church of the Holy Cross, is a prominent example of Neo-Gothic architecture.
-The church was constructed between 1886 and 1892, designed by architect Franz Heinrich Schwechten.
+Highly visible is the Neo-Gothic Heilig Kreuz Kirche, or Church of the Holy Cross.
+The church was built between 1886 and 1892, and was a design by architect Franz Heinrich Schwechten.

-Whether you attend an organ concert, explore an art exhibition, or participate in a community gathering, the church offers a multidimensional experience beyond its spiritual aspect.
-It has become a meeting point where people from different backgrounds come together to appreciate art, music, and each other’s company.
+There are more than the spiritual facings when you attend an organ concert, explore an art exhibition or participate in a community gathering.
+It has now become a meeting point for people of different backgrounds to meet, come together and appreciate a work of art, for music and each other’s company.

 Visiting and Access Information